 We’ve given you the four types of purchase order, but why stop there?

-Managing PO within the supply chain is no small task.
-Before we wrap up, here are some helpful tips and best practices for supply chain PO management.
+Managing purchase orders within the supply chain is no small task.
+Before we wrap up, here are some helpful tips and best practices for supply chain purchase order management.

-Why tracking POs in the suppy chain is important
+Why tracking POs in the supply chain is important

 Tracking a purchase order is important because it provides assurance to the supplier.
 It shows that the buyer has measures in place to pay for the order and can track when a payment will be made.
 Previous purchase orders can be compared to improve demand forecasting.